-Ireland’s Conor Murray in action: the scrumhalf has been passed fit to play against Italy in Rome this Saturday.
-Photograph: Cyril Byrne/The Irish Times
+Conor Murray and Dave Kearney, two constants in last season's victorious Six Nations side, have been passed fit to play against Italy in Rome this Saturday.

 Murray trained fully last Friday despite a neck problem while Kearney’s shoulder has sufficiently healed after Ashley Johnson’s midair tackle on January 24th earned the Wasps backrow a three-week suspension.